Nauja/raft-mods/README.md

 You will have to launch the game and close it once.

 Then you can install each mod by dropping the dll file in the game's `BepInEx/plugins` folder.

+## Build

+Simply zip the `banner.jpg`, `icon.png`, `.cs`, `modinfo.json` files of desired mod and change to extension to `.rmod`.

+Then right click on the file and choose to open it with Raft Mod Loader.

 ## Build (BepInEx)